 Azeri Light Oil Prices Decrease

-The price of Azerbaijan's“Azeri Light” crude at Italy's Augusta port, based on the CIF benchmark, decreased by $0.95 or 1.42% compared to the previous figure, settling at $66 per barrel, Azernews reports.Access to paid information is limited
+The price of Azerbaijan's“Azeri Light” crude oil on a CIF basis at Italy's Augusta port decreased by 0.68 US dollars, or 1.03%, compared to the previous figure, settling at 65.32 dollars.Access to paid information is limited

 Find the plan that suits you best.1 month subscription